 “I have never been happier, more exhilarated, at peace, rested, inspired, and aware of the grandeur of the universe and the greatness of God,” Carter writes, “than when I find myself in a natural setting not much changed from the way He made it.”

-Before being elected to the presidency, Jimmy Carter worked to protect Georgia’s natural resources first as a state senator and later as a governor.
+Before being elected to the presidency, Jimmy Carter worked to protect Georgia’s natural resources.
+He did this first as a state senator and later as a governor.

 In 1967, alongside leaders in business, government, and academia, Carter, who had recently served in the Georgia State Senate, lent his guidance and support to the creation of the Georgia Conservancy.

 “I honestly believe that our greatest potential force for meeting challenges to our environment is in the several thousand highly-motivated and well-educated Georgians who are members of the Georgia Conservancy,” said Carter in his remarks at the 1968 Georgia Conservancy Conference.

 As Governor, with the strong support of the Georgia Conservancy, Carter established the Georgia Heritage Trust, which identified key areas in Georgia for conservation and protection by the State.

 The Georgia Heritage Trust would prove to be instrumental working with the state to preserve, protect and restore public lands and historic sites.